ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 <b>Adversaries Commit</b>

 The ThreatConnect platform supports [adding](#add-an-adversary-resource), [deleting](#delete-an-adversary-resource), and [updating](#update-an-adversary-resource) of threat-intelligence data programmatically using the API.
-The Python SDK features an easy-to-use interface to assist in rapid development of software to manage thisdata.
+The Python SDK features an easy-to-use interface to assist in rapid development of software to manage this data.

 <b>Adding Adversary Resources</b>